5. Designing great activities

 - Enable interaction and social learning among learners (e.g. discussions, sharing, group work, projects)

-- Enable students to connect concepts authentically to their own world
+- Enable learners to connect concepts authentically to their own world

-- Allow students to reflect on their learning
+- Allow learners to reflect on their learning

 - Invite learners to apply concepts in personally meaningful ways